Complex PTSD and Inpatient Treatment

 Sexual Assault

-Sexual assault is a typical example of a situation that will fracture the mind.
-A large percentage of clients suffer from C-PTSD at some point, whether during childhood or adulthood.
+Being a victim of sexual assault is a typical example of a situation that will profoundly affect the mind.
+A large percentage of victims of sexual assault suffer from C-PTSD at some point, whether during childhood or adulthood.

 Discrimination